All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Common Side Effects

 The following side effects have been reported across clinical studies and practitioner experience.
-They are not specific to women but represent the general Ta1 side effect profile:
+They aren't specific to women but represent the general Ta1 side effect profile:

 • Injection site reactions: Mild redness, swelling, or tenderness at the injection site.
 These typically resolve within 24 to 48 hours.
 Rotating injection sites helps minimize this effect.